svenskscifi/karinboye/README.md

 Due to the size of some of the datasets and the trained model, not all files are uploaded on this repository, but instead links to the files are provided below.

-The pretrained GPT-2 model, especielly the GPT2-simple implementation was used.
-GPT-2 simple can easily be used to retrained existing models and to use traiend model for generating text.
-GPT-2 simple can  be installed as follows:

-	pip3 install gpt-2-simple

-A full repository of the GPT-2 simple can be found here (https://github.com/minimaxir/gpt-2-simple/) was used, and retrained in four steps (see below).
+Shortly the pretrained GPT-2 model was retrained in four steps (see below).
 All training has taken place on google cloud computing, with a standard GPU setting using an NVIDIA Tesla K80 GPU machine.
 The training rate was set to default for the first two steps, and set to a slower rate for the last two.

 # Step 1